tawmae/tawmae.github.io/date_time_trigger.md

 `%timeOnly%` is a bool that is either `True` or `False`.
 It indicates whether the trigger was set to a specific date (=`False`) or to every day (=`True`)

 `%timeTrigger%` is the date and/or time of your timer.
 So if `%timeOnly%` was `True`, it will only show the time in the format `hh:mm:ss`.
-If `%timeOnly%` is `False`, it will show the entire datetime in the format `MM/DD/YYYY hh:mm:ss`.
+If `%timeOnly%` is `False`, it will show the entire datetime in the format `MM/DD/YYYY hh:mm:ss` or `dddd hh:mm:ss` in case it was triggered on a specific day of the week, for instance `Sunday 15:30:00`.

 ![Import Actions](assets/media/dt_vars.png)